 Or are they?

-Make a quick search online for ‘marketing to millennials’ and you’ll be inundated with conceited think-pieces and scaremongering statistics about millennials’ media consumption and what this means for marketers.
+Make a quick search online for ‘how to market to millennials’ and you’ll be inundated with conceited think-pieces and scaremongering statistics about millennials’ media consumption and what this means for marketers.

 I should know.
 As a 90’s baby; I am one.

 But, what if you’re a brand looking to connect with customers in this demographic?
-Or a marketer whose boss has told them to start appealing to a younger audience by marketing to millennials?
-How do you achieve this?
+Or a marketer whose boss has told them to start appealing to a younger audience by figuring out how to market to millennials?
+How do you achieve this magical millennial marketing?

 Start by defining who you mean by millennial

 First things first, do you know what you actually mean by millennial?
 We’re not just any young person you don’t fully understand.

 A millennial is any young person you don’t like.— Kashana (@kashanacauley) 30 April 2016

 In fact, the millennial generation (or Gen-Y) spans around a 15-year age bracket.
 The widely accepted definition of a millennial is anyone born between 1981 and 1996.
 So, in 2020 us millennials will be aged between 24 and 39.